ecohen1125/Project04-Platformer/README.md

 There are coins around the level that add to the player's score.
 Killing an enemy also adds to the score

+Added a pause menu when the escape key is pressed

+Created a main menu, and a win and lose screen

 ## References

 Character Controller adapted from Sebastion Lague's Unity 5 Character Controller Tutorials